30th Apr 2018

 Special educational needs and disability (SEND) policy

-Provision for Special Educational Needs & disabilities at Colne Valley High School and annual report (September 2017)
+Provision for Special Educational Needs & Disabilities at Colne Valley High School and annual report (September 2017)

 We believe that every child and young person has the right to expect a good education and the support they need to become independent adults and succeed in life.
 Our policy and provision for students with special educational needs and / or disabilities is compliant with requirements within legislation: